rhinobase/hono-openapi/README.md

 Extending the Zod schema with OpenAPI properties is optional, but it will help you generate the OpenAPI specification.
 You can learn more about it here - [https://github.com/samchungy/zod-openapi](https://github.com/samchungy/zod-openapi).

+> [!Tip]
-> [!Tip] > `querySchema` schema will be registered as "#/components/schemas/Query" refs in the OpenAPI document.
+> The `querySchema` schema will be registered as "#/components/schemas/Query" refs in the OpenAPI document.
 If you want to register the schema as referenced components, use .openapi() method.

 Next, create your route -